RAJAS2025/VHR-WRO-FE-June-2025/ReadME.md

 | Back Photo of Motor | Side Photo of Motor |
 | ---------------- | ----------------- |
 | ![image](https://drive.google.com/uc?id=14TVYNowK-BndGGxMD3PfKOjJBTohapYJ) | ![image](https://drive.google.com/uc?id=1WCMvpPhPwMwsXJ10z-Ut7Bo1HqB2yM2O) |

+## Differences between New and Old Chassis

+In our new robot, the motor case is positioned beneath the battery holder, saving significant space and allowing for a more compact design.
+The gearing layout has also been updated: the new robot uses a side-to-side gearing configuration, whereas the old robot had a downward setup.
+The old chassis was designed with space for gearing down to achieve more torque, while the new chassis supports either a 1:1 ratio (30-tooth spur to 30-tooth differential) or our current setup with a 36-tooth spur and 24-tooth differential.
+Additionally, the steering base in the new chassis is smaller and more compact, in contrast to the old design where the steering width spanned the entire chassis.

 ## New Robot Steering